spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-hookshot.md

 **Note**: the playbook also supports [matrix-appservice-webhooks](configuring-playbook-bridge-appservice-webhooks.md), which however was deprecated by its author.

+## Prerequisites

+### Download GitHub app private key

+If you're setting up the GitHub bridge, you'll need to generate and download a private key file after you created your GitHub app.

 ## Adjusting the playbook configuration

-Add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file:
+Add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file.
+Make sure to replace `GITHUB_PRIVATE_KEY_HERE` with the one created [above](#download-github-app-private-key).

 ```yaml
 matrix_hookshot_enabled: true